Forex Education

 Indirect Finance Examples

-Financial intermediation is a very well-known process that most of us are familiar with.
-For example, when a primary lender transfers his funds to the primary borrower, financial intermediation happens.
+Financial intermediation is a well-known process that most of us are familiar with.
+For example, financial intermediation happens when a primary lender transfers his funds to the primary borrower.
 But this process essentially requires two conditions.
 First, during financial intermediation, the borrower’s securities convert into indirect securities, and the lender’s funds convert into an indirect fund.
-Thus, financial intermediaries are considered as the backbone in forming the basic structure of indirect financing.
-Here, the person borrowing the money access financial help through them as a loan from the financial market.
+Thus, financial intermediaries are considered the backbone in forming the basic structure of indirect financing.
+Here, the person borrowing the money accesses financial help through them a loan from the financial market.

 What is indirect finance?

-Indirect finance represents a process when borrowers borrow funds indirectly from the financial market (such as banks) rather than directly from investors.
+Indirect finance is when borrowers borrow funds indirectly from the financial market (such as banks) rather than directly from investors.

 What is the indirect finance market?

-An indirect finance market represents a financial market such as banks, insurance companies, credit unions, etc., where borrowers can borrow money instead to ask for money from investors.
+An indirect finance market represents a financial market such as banks, insurance companies, credit unions, etc., where borrowers can borrow money instead of asking for money from investors.

 Indirect finance examples

-The list of financial intermediaries providing indirect financing is:
+The list of financial intermediaries providing indirect financing is as follows:

 • Banks